 If you wish to use other tubes, it is easy to assemble your own display on Veroboard.
-A full description will be published in the May & June 2016 issue of Elektor Magazine.

 A very finely engraved transparent acrylic glass** enclosing with brass tubes and blue back light is now available in the Elektor shop together with the kit containing all the parts.

-* Polymethyl methacrylate (PMMA), aka Plexiglas, Acrylite, Lucite, or Perspex
+** Polymethyl methacrylate (PMMA), aka Plexiglas, Acrylite, Lucite, or Perspex